keboola/connection-docs/components/extractors/marketing-sales/google-ad-manager/index.md

 * TOC
 {:toc}

-This extractor allows you to export report data from Google Ad Manager.
+This data source connector allows you to export report data from Google Ad Manager.

 ## Authorization Configuration
-[Create a new configuration](/components/#creating-component-configuration) of the **Google Ad Manager** extractor.
+[Create a new configuration](/components/#creating-component-configuration) of the **Google Ad Manager** connector.
 To authenticate the component you must create a Google Service Account and link it to the Google Ad Manager account in the API settings.
 Next fill in the authorization parameters into the corresponding fields in the user interface: the client email, private key, network code, and token URI that are specified in the JSON service account key.